MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L04_Duplicate.md

     name**.

-13. Change the Description to **Detects contact records that have the same value in the Business Phone field and the last name feild**.
+13. Change the Description to **Detects contact records that have the same value in the Business Phone field and the last name field**.

 14. Click **Save**.